JCPTrevillian/JCPTrevillian/README.md

   During the pandemic I decided to take a leap of faith and bet on myself.
-While I loved helping others in dentristry - I also love bulding/creating things to understand how it works.
+While I loved helping others in dentristry - I also love building/creating things.
 I love Data.
 Data was something I took the initiative to leverage in my Dental roles so I decided to explore Data by completing the Google Data Analytics Professional Certification.
-Unfortunately that did not satisfy my love of creating/building things so I considered software engineering.
+Unfortunately that did not satisfy my love for creating/building things so I considered software engineering.
 I heard about the APP partnership with Anita B and Intuit and felt that would be such an amazing life-chaging experience so I applied.

   **Imagine my excitement when I learned out of hundreds of applicants I was one of the chosen few!**

   The apprenticeship was split into two parts: the intensive learning phase and the apprenticeship phase.
-In the first half, the learning phase, I worked hard to earn my full stack Tech Degree (Javascript, Node, React, Express, SQL).
-I forged meaningful friendships with others in my cohort.
+In the first half, the learning phase, I worked hard to earn my full stack Tech Degree (Javascript, Node, React, Express, SQL) while forging meaningful friendships with others in my cohort.
 For the apprenticeship phase I was thrilled to be placed on Prediction Service Team (AI/ML) as a Front End Engineer.
   Through this experience I learned best practices during sprints while honing my skills in software development, testing, and end of sprint code review presentations/demonstrations.
-This reinforced the importance of teamwork, effective communication, and adaptability in a fast-paced development environment.
+That reinforced the importance of teamwork, effective communication, and adaptability in a fast-paced development environment.
   *Within my short time with Intuit, I earned two awards: Customer Obsession and Courage.*

   I love creating user centric web applications, knowing I am helping others.
 I enjoy design - not merely for asthetics but for the intentional